-Report your Advocacy activities using the CIP Management Tool.
-The form asks you to provide basic information about what you did for Advocacy.
-You can enter information about Advocacy at any time during the year.
+Confirm your Advocacy activities using the CIP Management Tool.
+The form includes a section titled “Attestations” where you confirm that you have fulfilled this requirement.
 You don’t have to wait until the end of the fiscal year.

 - Find Your State Officials

 - Mass Cultural Council Staff – Any Mass Cultural Council CIP or Communications staff will be happy to brainstorm with you about ways to meet your advocacy requirement.

 - MASSCreative, an organization committed to lobbying the state on behalf of culture in Massachusetts.